JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Experiments

-To address \textbf{RQ2}, we conduct ablation studies on MedQA with GLM4-Flash as the target LLM.
-When maintaining the responses to base questions unchanged, we removed different modules of JudgeAgnet.
-By comparing the performance improvement under various ablation settings, we investigated how much different modules influence the evaluations.
-The results are shown in Table~\ref{tb: exp_result_ablation}.
+To address \textbf{RQ3}, we conduct ablation studies on MedQA with GLM4-Flash as the target LLM.
+When maintaining the responses to seed questions unchanged, we removed different modules of JudgeAgnet.
+By comparing the results under different ablation settings, we investigate how much different modules influence the evaluations The results are shown in Figure~\ref{fig: ablation_study}.

-JudgeAgent (\textit{w/o} context graph) removes the context graph, which ensures the knowledge relevance between synthesized questions and the base ones, and only uses chunks sampled randomly from the original knowledge base.
-The results indicate that removing the context graph reduces the improvement effect of the JudgeAgent’s evaluations.
-A possible explanation is that the lack of context graph prevents extended questions and base questions from being associated in terms of focused entities and knowledge, leading to fragmented suggestions without accurate information, which may disrupt the thinking of target LLMs.
-The higher correction-to-error rate (CtE) compared to the setting -\textit{w/o} difficulty-adaptive also provides supporting evidence for this potential interference.
+JudgeAgent (\textit{w/o} context graph) removes the context graph and only uses chunks sampled randomly from the knowledge base.
+The results indicate that removing the context graph reduces the effectiveness of the JudgeAgent.
+The lack of context graph severs the knowledge link between extended questions and base ones, leading to feedback without accurate information, which may disrupt the thinking of target LLMs.
+The higher CtE compared to the setting -\textit{w/o} difficulty-adaptive also provides supporting evidence for this potential interference.

-JudgeAgent (\textit{w/o} difficulty-adaptive) removes the difficulty-adaptive mechanism, which enables JudgeAgent to assess the target model's capability precisely, and generates questions with fixed difficulty rules in the prompt.
+JudgeAgent (\textit{w/o} difficulty-adaptive) removes the difficulty-adaptive mechanism and generates questions with fixed difficulty rules in the prompt.
 The results show that the removal of this module diminishes the effectiveness of JudgeAgent’s evaluations, demonstrating the importance of the difficulty-adaptive mechanism for providing effective evaluations.

-JudgeAgent (\textit{w/o} interactive extension) removes the Interactive Extension, which is the core process of dynamic evaluation to extend the evaluation scope of knowledge and capability, and only evaluates models with base datasets.
-The results show that removing the Interactive Extension significantly weakens the effectiveness of JudgeAgent compared to other ablation settings.
-This indicates that the evaluation enabled by the dynamic expansion, which expands both breadth and depth of knowledge and capability in dynamic evaluation, is crucial to the final evaluation suggestions.
+JudgeAgent (\textit{w/o} interactive extension) removes the Interactive Extension and only evaluates models with base benchmarks.
+The results show that removing this stage significantly weakens the effectiveness of JudgeAgent compared to other ablation settings, indicating that the dynamic expansion, which expands both breadth and depth of knowledge, is crucial to the evaluation's effectiveness.

-Additionally, the ablation experiment results comparing different models reveal that for relatively weaker models (e.g., GLM4-Flash), the performance decline after removing each component is more pronounced, which indicates that these dynamic evaluation mechanisms are particularly beneficial to weaker models and can effectively facilitate their optimization.